votingworks/electionguard-kotlin-multiplatform/docs/Encryption.md

 If the voter decides to challenge the ballot and get an immediate decryption:

 ````
-    fun myChallengeBallot(confirmationCode : UInt256) : PlaintextBallot? {
+  fun myChallengeAndDecryptBallot(confirmationCode : UInt256) : PlaintextBallot? {

-       val challengeResult : Result<PlaintextBallot, String> = addEncryptor.challengeAndDecrypt(confirmationCode) // (1)
+      val decryptResult = addEncryptor.challengeAndDecrypt(ccode) // (1)
-       if (challengeResult is Ok) {
+      if (decryptResult is Ok) {
-           return challengeResult.unwrap() // (2)
+          return decryptResult.unwrap() // (2)
       } else {
-           println("${challengeResult.getError()}") // (3)
+          println("${decryptResult.getError()}") // (3)
           // process error
           return null
       }
     }
 ````

    1. addEncryptor records the ballot as challenged and decrypts it, or returns an error message.
-2. the ballot is successfully challenged, and is in the election record for further verification. myChallengeBallot returns the decrypted ballot, which can be compared to the original.
+   2. the ballot is successfully challenged, and is in the election record for further verification. myChallengeAndDecryptBallot returns the decrypted ballot, which can be compared to the original.
    3. An error occurs if the confirmationCode is incorrect, or has already been submitted.

 ## 6. Working with chained ballots